 That's something the average Berlin hipster waiter won't do.

+As we've pointed out before, the best carnival is in Germany.
 Cologne's annual Rose Monday Parade sees more than a million costumed inhabitants and visitors partying like there's no tomorrow.

 To make this a proper heathen affair, Cologne's pub owners install straw effigies called Nubbel above their doors to bear the guilt of any sins committed during the festivities.